John Legend

-Legend would later collaborate with The Roots on the album Wake Up!
-(2010).
-His fourth studio album, Love in the Future (2013), spawned the single "All of Me".
-The song peaked at number one on the Billboard Hot 100, and has attained Diamond status, being certified 14× platinum by the RIAA.
-In 2015, he was featured on the single "Like I'm Gonna Lose You" by Meghan Trainor, which reached the top ten in the U.S. Legend has since released the albums Darkness and Light (2016), A Legendary Christmas (2018).
-In 2020 Legend published his seventh studio album Bigger Love, which won the Grammy Award for Best R&B Album, and in 2022 the double album Legend.
+Legend's fourth studio album, Love in the Future (2013) was preceded by the hit single "All of Me".
+The pop ballad yielded his furthest commercial success; it peaked atop the Billboard Hot 100, spent 23 consecutive weeks in the chart's top ten, and received diamond (14× platinum) certification by the RIAA.
+In 2015, he co-performed with Meghan Trainor on her single "Like I'm Gonna Lose You", which peaked at number seven on the chart.
+The following year, he released his fifth album Darkness and Light (2016) and parted ways with GOOD Music.
+Legend has since released A Legendary Christmas (2018), Bigger Love (2020)—which won a Grammy Award for Best R&B Album—and his ninth album, Legend (2022).

-In 2007, Legend received the Hal David Starlight Award from the Songwriters Hall of Fame.
-Legend won the Academy Award for Best Original Song and Golden Globe Award in 2015 for co-writing the song "Glory" from the film Selma.
-He has received a total of twelve Grammy Awards.
-In 2017, Legend won a Tony Award for co-producing Jitney for the Broadway stage.
-In 2018, Legend portrayed Jesus Christ in NBC's adaptation of the rock opera Jesus Christ Superstar.
-He received a Primetime Emmy Award nomination for his acting role, and won for his role as a producer of the show, making him the first black man and second youngest person to have won all four of the major American entertainment awards: Emmy, Grammy, Oscar, and Tony (EGOT).
-Legend is also the recipient of the NAACP's President's Award.
-From 2019 to 2022, Legend was featured as a coach on The Voice.
+Throughout his musical career, Legend has won 12 Grammy Awards.
+In 2007, he won the Hal David Starlight Award from the Songwriters Hall of Fame.
+Legend won the Academy Award for Best Original Song and Golden Globe Award for Best Original Song for his 2015 single "Glory" (with Common), which was released for the film Selma.
+He won the NAACP's President's Award in 2016.
+In Broadway acting, Legend won a Tony Award for co-producing the stage play Jitney (2017), and portrayed the titular character in NBC's adaptation of the rock opera Jesus Christ Superstar (2018).
+He received a Primetime Emmy Award nomination for his acting role, and won the award for his role as a producer of the show, making him the first Black male and second youngest recipient of all four of the major American entertainment awards: Emmy, Grammy, Oscar, and Tony (EGOT) in 2018.
+Legend also has served as a vocal coach for the reality competition series The Voice for ten seasons since its sixteenth season in 2019.
+He became the show's senior coach following Blake Shelton's 2023 departure.
+He has served as the Chief Music Officer for the company Headspace since 2025.

-Early life
+Early life and education

 John Roger Stephens was born on December 28, 1978, in Springfield, Ohio.
-He is the eldest of four children of Phyllis Elaine (née Lloyd), a seamstress, and Ronald Lamar Stephens, a factory worker at International Harvester (which also has a factory in Springfield, Ohio and is now Navistar).
-His father was a drummer, while "his mother sang and directed the church choir, and his grandmother was the church organist."
+He is the second eldest of four children of Phyllis Elaine (née Lloyd), a seamstress, and Ronald Lamar Stephens, a factory worker at International Harvester.
+His father was a drummer, while "his mother sang and directed the church choir, and his grandmother was the church organist".

 In 2004, Legend stated that his parents were divorced for 12 years before reuniting.
 Legend was homeschooled by his mother.
 He began playing the piano at age 4.
 At the age of 7, he performed with his church choir.
 Because of his academic talent, he skipped two grades.

-At the age of 12, Legend attended North High School in Springfield, Ohio, from which he graduated as salutatorian of his class four years later.
-At the age of 15, Legend won a Black History Month essay competition run by McDonald's, following the prompt "How do you intend to make Black history?" with an essay about how he intended to be a successful musician, according to an interview on the Carlos Watson Show.
-Legend was offered admission to Harvard University and scholarships to Georgetown University and Morehouse College; he ultimately decided to attend the University of Pennsylvania.
+At the age of 12, Legend entered North High School in Springfield, Ohio, and graduated salutatorian.
+At the age of 15, Legend won a Black History Month essay competition sponsored by McDonald's, following the prompt "How do you intend to make Black history?" with an essay about how he intended to be a successful musician.